1. Overview

 7.1.
 Widget Base

-Widget is created by Bunmaker, you can call widget method by widget name which is set in BunMaker.
+Widgets are created using BunMaker.
+You can call widget methods by referencing the widget name assigned in BunMaker.

-Like btn1.width(), the btn1 is widget name, the width() method will return the width of the widget.
+For example, btn1.width(): here, btn1 is the widget name, and the width() method returns the width of the widget.

 Method |